Key takeaways

 Stay hydrated

-Additionally, research suggests that drinking water before meals can help some people feel fuller and eat less food at mealtime.
+Drinking water before meals can help some people feel fuller and eat less food at mealtime, according to research.
 You can also drink plain sparkling water without added sugars.

 Consult a healthcare provider

-While a reduced-calorie diet and increased physical activity are undisputed pillars of sustainable weight loss, some people may need additional support to reach their goals.
+A reduced-calorie diet and increased physical activity are undisputed pillars of sustainable weight loss.
+But some people may need additional support to reach their goals.
 Sound like you?
 You can consult a healthcare provider in person or virtually, such as through Ro.
 In addition to offering access to weight loss medications (if you qualify), Ro also provides personalized support to help you achieve your weight loss safely and effectively.

 Bottom line